TinWanNg/pygame-intro/README.md

 the game ends when an obstacle is not avoided

 ## Phase 2
-- another character for switching mid-game/choosing before the game starts
 - life bar
 - items for life replenishment

+the game ends when the life is empty

+## Phase 3
+- another character for switching mid-game/choosing before the game starts
+- end point

+the game ends when the life is empty/ the goal is reached

+## Phase 4
+- awards when end point is reached